-CIS 156AF WebMaster - Foundations (2)
+CIS 156AF WebMaster - Foundations

-One and one-half hour lecture and one and one-half hour lab per week.
+27 hours lecture and 27 hours lab per term.
 This course covers an introduction to the structure, operation, and technical aspects of the Internet.
 Students will learn how to use a personal computer to access Internet and the World Wide Web to search for its wealth of online resources.
-Topics include an overview of personal computer operations; the history and philosophy of the Internet; configuring a personal computer to connect to the Internet; selecting an Internet Service Provider; sending and receiving electronic mail (E-mail); locating network resources using Search Engines; downloading software, online text, graphics, sound and video files using file transfer protocol (FTP) and ethical uses of the Internet.
+Topics include an overview of personal computer operations; the history and philosophy of the Internet; configuring a personal computer to connect to the Internet; selecting an Internet Service Provider; sending and receiving electronic mail (email); locating network resources using Search Engines; downloading software, online text, graphics, sound and video files using file transfer protocol (FTP) and ethical uses of the Internet.
 Other topics include developing, creating and posting personal and business Web pages using the hypertext markup language (HTML).
-The course also covers CIW [Certified Internet WebMaster] material so it will prepare students for the all other CIW exam(s) (CSU) (Degree Credit).
+The course also covers CIW [Certified Internet WebMaster] material so it will prepare students for the all other CIW exam(s).
+(CSU) (Degree Credit)

-CIS 156BF WebMaster - Designer (3)
+CIS 156BF WebMaster - Designer

-Three hours lecture and two hours lab per week.
-This course covers designing web sites that have e-commerce capabilities.
-Topics include using web programs and editors to create, set-up, and edit B2C and B2B web sites.
-Information on design methodology, e-commerce strategies, and web site structure will be examined.
+54 hours lecture and 36 hours lab per term.
+This course covers designing websites that have e-commerce capabilities.
+Topics include using web programs and editors to create, set-up, and edit B2C and B2B websites.
+Information on design methodology, e-commerce strategies, and website structure will be examined.
 Students must have a working knowledge of basic Internet concepts, HTML/DHTML, and some programming language.
 The course also covers CIW [Certified Internet Webmaster] material so will prepare students for the 1DO-420, and 1DO-425 test.
 These exams fulfill the requirements for CIW Designer certification.
 (CSU) (Degree Credit)